avivace/sha/README.md

 > A Rasberry Pi integrated domotic solution with MQTT.
 Supports sensors, actuators and thermostat.
 Controllable from a web application, smart speakers or a basic SMS interface.

 Design Lab project.
-2018/2019.
+From the [MSc degree in Computer Science](https://github.com/avivace/compsci) 2018/2019.
 Marco Belotti, Francesco Bombarda, Antonio Vivace.

 ## Documentation